Translated by Alex Valente

 They saw him drive towards town with his lights off, then he left the road, took a steep and difficult path and made her get out, he dragged her along with him.

-At the end of this short opening chapter, we’re hit with another shock:
+At the end of this short opening section, we’re hit with another shock:

 He had been gone a long time already, but that was it – not even a year after he lost his job and that boy disappeared – that was when everything broke.